mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 </div>

 *We're about to repeat this same computation many times.
 We'll omit the table result from here on out.
-It'll always be the same.*
+It will always be the same.*

 Create an index on state name
 -----------------------------

-This was much faster, largely because the data was stored in a non-text format.
+This was much faster, largely because the data was stored in a binary format.
 We can improve the query speed significantly by placing an index on the `state_abbr` field.
 This will cause the selection `t[t.state_abbr == 'NY']` to return more quickly, eliminating the need